Cross-Examining the Four Witnesses, Parts 1 and 2

 Concerning just the resurrection, if you are debating the subject with others or yourself, I would start by asking how many FIRST-person statements we have of people who say Jesus after his execution, “appeared” to “me.”

-In the NT I only know of Paul stating briefly that "Jesus appeared to me," in 1 Cor and Galatians with no details at all.
-1 Peter also has a first person statement but many scholars rank that letter as late and apocryphal. http://www.earlychristianwritings.com/1peter.html
+In the NT I only know of Paul stating briefly that “Jesus appeared to me,” in 1 Cor. and Galatians with no details at all.
+1 Peter also has a first person statement but many scholars rank that letter as late and apocryphal.

 So the only FIRST-person statement we have is from Paul with no details.
 Does God expect everyone to believe less than first person tales?
 And what exactly are we to believe concerning Paulʼs statement since all it consists of are the words, “he appeared to me.”

-And one can see where parts of the fourth Gospel appear to have been constructed based on information and tales found in earlier Gospels--for instance in the tale about Jesus being anointed with oil in John, it is a story that combines elements from earlier anointing stories in earlier Gospels.
-Or the feeding miracle.
-Were the newly constructed stories in John due to the fluid memory/theological artistry of John, or of preachers in his community who knew those tales in the earlier Gospels?
-See this post that explains which elements from earlier Gospels made their way into the anointing tale in the fourth Gospel:
+And one can see where parts of the fourth Gospel appear to have been constructed based on information and tales found in earlier Gospels—for instance in the tale about the raising of Lazarus which is preceded by Jesus being anointed with oil in the fourth Gospel, John, the story combines elements from earlier anointing stories in earlier Gospels, and an earlier tale of a beggar named Lazarus in Luke.
+The tale of feeding the multitude in John also owes much to earlier Gospel renditions and appears to build on them.
+Were the newly constructed stories in John due to the fluid memory/theological artistry of John, or of preachers in his community who knew tales in the earlier Gospels?
+See this post that explains which elements from earlier Gospels made their way into the tale of the raising of Lazarus and the anointing of Jesus in the fourth Gospel.